silaslangley1486-afk/oer-commons-accessibility-audit/findings/issue-01-misapplied-menu-bar-role.md

 1. Screen reader users are misled about the menu type.
 2. Keyboard users cannot navigate as expected for the announced menu type.
 3. Violates proper use of ARIA roles.

+This issue was initially identified via an axe DevTools scan and was manually validated using screen reader and keyboard testing.

 **WCAG 2.1 SC:** WCAG 2.2 — 4.1.2 Name, Role, Value (Level A)
 **Severity:** High